Labor Day in Toledo, Spain: Pilgrimage of la Virgen del Valle

-Originally celebrated on August 1, but changed to May with the intention of avoiding the heat, the Pilgrimage of la Virgen del Valle has been celebrated since 1680 and is Toledo's most populous pilgrimage.
+The Virgen del Valle pilgrimage has been celebrated since 1680 and is Toledo's most populous pilgrimage.
+It was originally celebrated on August 1, but changed to May to avoid the heat.
 The main site of the celebration is one of the most visited places of the city, from which one can enjoy the best panoramic view, el Valle de Toledo (Toledo's Valley).
 The celebration begins on the night of April 30 with parties and reunions between friends and families, which causes 24 hours of heavy work for the town's authorities, since some of the day's traditions are dangerous.
 Many events require police and firefighter attention during the celebration surrounding the pilgrimage, such as small fires on the hill on which the valley sits, teenagers trying to climb the Rey Moro rock that overlooks the city, and problems with public order.

 The hermitage of la Virgen del Valle is located in the Valley of Toledo, from which the Virgin received her name, and was built over the remains of the hermitage for San Pedro de Saelicos.
 On May 1, the hermitage opens at six thirty in the morning and holds mass every hour from seven to eleven, when the Eucharist is officiated and attended by local authorities and brotherhoods that are invited.
 Even though the masses themselves attract a large number of people, perhaps the main attraction of the hermitage of la Virgen del Valle is the bell in its interior that many women try to get close enough to ring.
 The superstition surrounding such bell is that women of marrying age who ring it will find a boyfriend that same year, and those who already have a partner will be married by the year's end.
 Another tradition involving the hermitage states that pregnant women should collect fennel growing in the surrounding area, as it is believed to give strength to the mother during labor.

 Part of the celebration of the Virgin involves carrying a statue of her on foot from the hermitage in the Valley to the city's center, which usually takes place on the afternoon of May 1.
 For the pilgrimage, authorities close roads and avenues involved in its path, the main one used today being the highway Ronda Toledo.
 The arrival of the statue to the city finalizes the celebration of la Virgen del Valle.